 - Add in the honey, half the oats, almond oil and essential oils as desired.

-- Pour into the soap mold and set aside to cool.
+- Pour into the soap mold.
+Sprinkle a little more of the oatmeal here and there as you go.
+Add a final layer on the top of the bar (technically the bottoms)and set aside to cool.
 I like to let this sit for about 3 hours.

 - After a few hours of cooling remove the soap from the molds and harden completely overnight.
 This will help it to last longer.